jsbrittain/accelerometer-analysis/README.md

 # Install dependencies
 python -m pip install -r requirements.txt

+# Enable interactive widgets
+jupyter nbextension enable --py widgetsnbextension

 # Start interactive jupyter notebook with analysis script
 jupyter lab scripts/lookatdata.ipynb
 ```

+Be sure to re-enable the virtual environment before running the Jupyter notebook in the future to ensure that the full configuration (including widgets) is retained (alternatively, you can install to the base system, but this is generally frowned upon).

+If you want to clear any existing results from the notebook, run the following before opening the file:

+`jupyter nbconvert scripts/lookatdata.ipynb --clear-output`